artsy/browserify-dev-middleware/README.md

 ## Example

-Say you have a folder /assets that holds your browserify files.
+Say you have a folder /assets that has a /assets/commit.js file using browserify.

 ````javascript
 app.use(require('browserify-dev-middleware')({